dotnet/corefx/Documentation/project-docs/developer-guide.md

 The build configurations are generally defaulted based on where you are building (i.e. which OS or which architecture) but we have a few shortcuts for the individual properties that can be passed to the build scripts:

-- `-framework` identifies the target framework for the build.
+- `-framework|-f` identifies the target framework for the build.
 It defaults to `netcoreapp` but possible values include `netcoreapp`, `netfx` or `uap`. (msbuild property `TargetGroup`)
 - `-os` identifies the OS for the build.
 It defaults to the OS you are running on but possible values include `Windows_NT`, `Unix`, `Linux`, or `OSX`. (msbuild property `OSGroup`)
 - `-configuration|-c Debug|Release` controls the optimization level the compilers use for the build.
 It defaults to `Debug`. (msbuild property `ConfigurationGroup`)
 - `-arch` identifies the architecture for the build.
 It defaults to `x64` but possible values include `x64`, `x86`, `arm`, or `arm64`. (msbuild property `ArchGroup`)

 For more details on the build configurations see [project-guidelines](../coding-guidelines/project-guidelines.md#build-pivots).

 **Note**: Before working on individual projects or test projects you **must** run `build` from the root once before beginning that work.
 It is also a good idea to run `build` whenever you pull a large set of unknown changes into your branch.
+If you invoke the build script without any actions, the default action chain `-restore -build` is executed.
+This means that restore and build are not implicit when invoking other actions!

+**Note:** You can chain multiple actions together but the order of execution is fixed and does not relate to the position of the argument in the command.

 The most common workflow for developers is to call `build` from the root once (preceded by a `clean -all` if you have built previously) and then go and work on the individual library that you are trying to make changes for.
 On windows folks will usually open up the solution file in the root of that library directory and work in VS.

 By default build only builds the product libraries and none of the tests.
 If you want to build the tests you can call `build -buildtests`.
 If you want to run the tests you can call `build -test`, `build -integrationTest` or `build -performanceTest`.
-To build and run the tests combine both arguments: `build -test -buildtests`.
+To build and run the tests combine both arguments: `build -buildtests -test`.
 To build both the product libraries and the test libraries pass `build -build -buildtests` to the command line.
 If you want to further configure which test libraries to build you can pass `/p:TestProjectFilter=Tests|IntegrationTests|PerformanceTests` to the command.

 If you invoke the build script without any argument the default arguments will be executed `-restore -build`.
 Note that -restore and -build are only implicit if no actions are passed in.